persistz/george.zhao.github.io/index.md

 trustworthy AI, software testing and verification, such as the robustness of large language models (LLMs), adversarial attack and defense, neural network testing, etc.
-He received the PhD degree from System and Software Security Lab (<a href="https://s3l.shanghaitech.edu.cn/">S3L</a>) in School of Information Science and Technology, ShanghaiTech university, under supervision of <a href="http://faculty.sist.shanghaitech.edu.cn/faculty/songfu/">Prof. Song Fu</a>.
+He received the PhD degree from ShanghaiTech university, under supervision of <a href="https://songfu1983.github.io/">Prof. Song Fu</a>.
 <!-- He received a bachelor degree from Ocean University of China in 2016,
 major in computer science. -->
 <!-- then joint HP as an automation testing engineer